SnowEx/snowexsql/README.rst

   cd scripts
   python run.py

-**NOTE:** Expect the run.py script to take more than an hour to complete.
+**NOTE:** Expect the run.py script to take around a couple hours to complete.

 Tests
 -----